 Since the commencement of our operations, we have invested a significant portion of our efforts and financial resources in research and development activities, and we have incurred net losses each year since inception.
-Our net losses were \$18.9 million and \$15.8 million for the three months ended March 31, 2022 and 2021, respectively.
+Our net losses were \$13.1 million and \$17.8 million for the three months ended June 30, 2022 and 2021, respectively, and \$32.1 million and \$33.6 million for the six months ended June 30, 2022 and 2021, respectively.
 We do not have any products approved for sale, and we have never generated any product revenue.
-As of March 31, 2022, we had an accumulated deficit of \$418.9 million, and we do not expect positive cash flows from operations in the foreseeable future.
+As of June 30, 2022, we had an accumulated deficit of \$432.1 million, and we do not expect positive cash flows from operations in the foreseeable future.

 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses through the first quarter of 2023 which is expected to fund key clinical data readouts for UBX1325, but less than 12 months from the date of this report.
 As a result, we will need to raise additional capital.
 Adequate funding may not be available to us on acceptable terms, or at all, particularly in light of the current COVID-19 pandemic and associated economic uncertainty and potential for local and/or global economic recession.
+We have sought equity financing in order to address our capital needs but have not yet been successful in securing it.
+We expect to look for other opportunities to secure such financing in the near future, in addition to the ATM program.
 If sufficient funds on acceptable terms are not available when needed, we could be required to significantly reduce our operating expenses and delay, reduce the scope of, or eliminate one or more of our development programs.